 |

-We apologise for the inconvenience,
+We apologise again for the inconvenience,

 and thank you for your continued patience.